Changes to health certificates for seafood exports to the EU

 [‘Container’ means any crate, box, receptacle or other rigid structure used for the transport of animals, germinal products or products of animal origin which is not the means of transport (Article 2(4) Regulation (EU) 2020/692)]

-Farmed listed and vector species which are exported dead to the EU must display a legible and visible label containing one of the following statements:
+Farmed (or hand gathered from the wild) listed and vector species which are exported dead to the EU, must display a legible and visible label containing one of the following statements:

-- “[fish]/[crustaceans] intended for further processing in the European Union before human consumption”
+“[fish]/[crustaceans] intended for human consumption after further processing in the European Union”

 I export listed and/or vector species to the EU.
 Where can I find an Official Veterinarian (OV) to certify my EHC?
 How much will they charge?